Back

 Browsing online we’re seeing more and more videos showing with captions – what’s this all about?

-This is due to the rise of mobile video which is growing massively.
+This is due to the rise of mobile video, which is growing massively.

 One of the main problems for marketers is that mobile users may not always have the sound turned on – or want to turn it on.
-So although the visual message may come across – crucially half of the video could be missing.
+So, although the visual message may come across – crucially, half of the video could be missing.

 So how do you get your message across if your video is voiceover or interview-based?
 This is the same issue, whether filmed or animated video production.